PROPOSED Lake Whatcom RECONVEYANCE

 Whatcom County has indicated its interest in the reconveyance of about 8,000 acres of State Forest Transfer trust lands in the Lake Whatcom watershed.
 The forests currently are owned by the state and managed by the Washington State Department of Natural Resources (DNR).
 The County and DNR first began discussions of this project in the spring of 2007.
 Since then, the agencies have defined the project, and formalized it in an agreement to move forward.

-Currently the various state trusts’ ownerships are intermingled throughout the Lake Whatcom landscape.
-The agencies now are moving forward with the project, which includes two major phases: the first is an exchange between the state trusts necessary to position trust ownerships for the reconveyance, and the second is the reconveyance itself.
+Because various state trusts’ ownerships are intermingled throughout the Lake Whatcom landscape, the agencies moved forward with the project, which included two major phases: the first is an exchange between the state trusts necessary to position trust ownerships for the reconveyance, and the second is the reconveyance itself.
+The inter-trust exchange was approved by the BNR on July 3, 2012.

 View - Lake Whatcom Proposed Transactions Timeline (52KB PDF)